nick-hio/jhx/packages/fastify/README.md

 });
 ```

+---

-### Custom `middleware` Handlers
+### Custom `middleware` Handler(s)

-You can define one or more middleware handlers to run before the route handlers created by the `jhx` function.
+You can define one or more middleware handlers to run before the route handlers created by a particular `jhx` function.

-Any value other than `void | undefined` returned from a middleware handler will be sent and the **route handler will not be executed**.
+When a middleware handler returns a value other than `void`/`undefined`, the value will be sent directly and the route handler will not be executed.

 ```ts
 const { jhx, JhxComponent } = createJhx(fastify, {